 At the very end of the evening, all of the dishes and glasses were picked up, and the lights were dimmed, and the Director came out and talked to all of the sections.
 We couldn’t see him directly, but we were able to watch him on one of the many screens.
 He thanked the wait staff and the performers, and then it was Movie Time!

 It turns out that each section filmed their own mini-movie, and we got to watch them all put together in a grand movie.
 A lot of it was in Dutch, but they were all avant-garde, and entertaining.
 The people who did the filming and editing did an amazing job in the final production.
 They did a stellar job!

 They then put on some music, and everyone was invited to start dancing.
 On the table!
 Oh yeah!
 So I got up and started “dancing” (notice the air quotes as I’m really stretching the definition of dancing).
-Anya was entirely embarrassed (awesome!), and Lars was strutting his stuff, and Heidi and Grandma Linda were boogying down on the floor.
-Oh, and Anya was just mortified (I love being a parent!).
+Our daughter was entirely embarrassed (awesome!), and our son was strutting his stuff, and Heidi and Grandma Linda were boogying down on the floor.
+Oh, and she was just mortified (I love being a parent!).

 This was definitely a Christmas experience!
 I really enjoyed it, and not really knowing what was going to take place, it surpassed my expectations.
 I wasn’t a big fan of the main course, but I did have seconds on the soup, veggies, and desserts.
 I didn’t understand everything that was going on, but that was OK.
 Just going with the flow and enjoying the moment with my family was enough to make this a very memorable experience.

 If you plan on going to Amsterdam for Christmas, I would highly recommend the curious and crazy experience that is WinterParade!